-- Case of Case of Rabbi Arnold Fink; story breaks - JTA
+- Case of Rabbi Arnold Fink; story breaks - JTA

 - Legal: In 1997, Congress Passed the Adoption and Safe Families Act of 1997 (ASFA; Public Law 105-89).
 ASFA represents the most significant change in federal child welfare law since the Adoption Assistance and Child Welfare Act of 1980.
 The act includes provisions for legal representation, state funding of child welfare and adoption, and state performance requirements.
 In general, ASFA is intended to promote primacy of child safety and timely decisions while clarifying "reasonable efforts" and continuing family preservation.
 ASFA also includes continuation funding for court improvement.23